 A mattress warranty is only as good as the manufacturer's willingness to honor it.
-Often a mattress manufacturer's Better Business Bureau rating can be a good indicator of how well the company stands behind its warranty.
+Often a mattress manufacturer's Better Business Bureau rating and or number of complaints can be a good indicator of how well the company stands behind its warranty.
 An "A" or "B" rating generally means that the company consistently honors its warranty; a "C" rating or lower can mean that it doesn't.

 Mattresses can and often do have their warranties voided due to the use of an improper foundation / frame and the presence of staining, soiling or fluid penetration.

 An improper foundation / frame can result in premature wear and sagging of the mattress.
 Read your warranty's foundation / frame guidelines and follow them to the letter.
 Mattress companies do not give leeway on this issue; your foundation / frame either meets their warranty guidelines or it doesn't.